WHAT IS WRONG WITH OUR NHS MENTAL HEALTH SERVICES?

 We have discovered that all mental health services are in crisis because of inadequate budgets and staffing, and rising demand.
 Access has deteriorated and relationship building between patients and professionals is poor.
 Services are not joined up, and primary care from GPs, for so long the backbone of the system, is very inadequate and sometimes at the point of failure.

-1. An immediate reduction in the fragmentation* of the service by allowing referrals from one clinic direct to another.
+• 1.
+An immediate reduction in the fragmentation* of the service by allowing referrals from one clinic direct to another, and the building of linked up and efficient IT systems.